 Why study Biofabrication at Utrecht University?

-- World’s first master’s programme in Biofabrication, opportunity to obtain an international double degree from Utrecht University & one of the partner institutions in Autralia
+- World’s first Master’s programme in Biofabrication, opportunity to obtain an international double degree from Utrecht University & one of the partner institutions in Australia

 - As a student you will have the opportunity to carry out two hands-on research projects at renowned research groups.